 Hyderabad - 500032,

-The Europe Clinical Trials market report is segmented by Phase (Phase I, II, III and Phase IV), Design, and Geography
+The Europe Clinical Trials Market is segmented by Phase (Phase I, II, III, and IV), Design, and Geography.

-The European clinical trials market is expected to register a CAGR of 5.1% over the forecast period.
-Factors that are responsible for the growth of this market include high R&D spending of the pharmaceutical industry and increasing prevalence of diseases.
+Factors that are responsible for the growth of the European clinical trials market include high R&D spending of the pharmaceutical industry and the increasing prevalence of diseases.

 Clinical trials are the experiments conducted in clinical research, and they follow a regulated protocol.
 They are performed particularly to obtain data on safety and efficacy of a newly developed drug.
 Clinical trial data is mandatory for further approval of the drug, for it to enter the market.